 Background to MF&RS Marine Rescue Unit

-continuous 24-hour a day, 365 days a year service is maintained, providing a rapid
+continuous 24-hour a day, 365 days a year service, providing a rapid

-and effective rescue service for all river users.
-MF & RS Marine Rescue Unit
+and effective rescue provision for all river users.
+MF&RS Marine Rescue Unit

-has a scope of operation that includes 60 miles of coastline.
+has an operational area that includes 60 miles of coastline.

-In 2006 Merseyside Fire Authority agreed to invest in a new and improved rescue
+In 2006 Merseyside Fire and Rescue Authority agreed to invest in a new and improved rescue

 craft that would better equip rescue crews for the demands placed upon them in the